+{In this paper, we take inspiration from the rich body of work on the implicit bias of GD to analyze the performance of reparametrized GD on constrained optimization problems and propose accelerated GD variants for such problems.
+We use the so-called \emph{non-negative least-squares (NNLS)} problem as a popular representative.
+NNLS can be formulated in a rigorous way as follows: given} a linear operator $\A \in \R^{\M\times \N}$ and data ${\b} \in \R^\M$, one seeks for any solution

-Large scale applications in which \eqref{eq:NNLS} appears include NMR relaxometry \cite{stoch2021enhanced}, imaging deblurring \cite{benvenuto2009nonnegative}, biometric templates \cite{kho2019cancelable}, transcriptomics \cite{kim2011isoformex}, magnetic microscopy \cite{myre2019using}, sparse hyperspectral unmixing \cite{esser2013method}, and system identification \cite{chen2011nonnegative}.
-The formulation in \eqref{eq:NNLS} is also closely related to non-negative matrix factorization \cite{chu2021alternating} and supervised learning methods such as support vector machines \cite{vapnik1999nature}.
-We refer the interested reader to \cite{chen2010nonnegativity} for a survey about the development of algorithms that enforce non-negativity. \\ In comparison with standard least-squares, the positivity constraint, however, imposes additional difficulties.
-By now there exist three main algorithmic approaches: (i) interior point methods, (ii) active set methods, and (iii) projected gradient methods.
-In (i) one uses that \eqref{eq:NNLS} can be recast as the quadratic problem
+{where the least squares loss is defined as } Since physical quantities of interest often are positive by nature, e.g., in deconvolution and demixing problems like source separation, it is common to search for a least-squared solution under additional non-negativity constraints by solving \eqref{eq:NNLS}.
+Large scale applications in which \eqref{eq:NNLS} appears include NMR relaxometry \citep{stoch2021enhanced}, imaging deblurring \citep{benvenuto2009nonnegative}, biometric templates \citep{kho2019cancelable}, transcriptomics \citep{kim2011isoformex}, magnetic microscopy \citep{myre2019using}, sparse hyperspectral unmixing \citep{esser2013method}, and system identification \citep{chen2011nonnegative}.
+The formulation in \eqref{eq:NNLS} is also closely related to non-negative matrix factorization \citep{chu2021alternating} and supervised learning methods such as support vector machines \citep{vapnik1999nature}.
+We refer the interested reader to \cite{chen2010nonnegativity} for a survey about the development of algorithms that enforce non-negativity.
+In comparison with standard least squares, the positivity constraint, however, imposes additional difficulties.
+By now, three main algorithmic approaches exist: (i) interior point methods, (ii) active set methods, and (iii) projected gradient methods.
+In (i), one uses that \eqref{eq:NNLS} can be recast as the quadratic problem